MJAS1/vidman/README.md

 ## Intro

-This software is used to control the experimental flow of magnetoencephalography experiments using real-time video feedback as stimulus.
+This software is used to control the experimental flow of magnetoencephalography experiments using real-time video feedback of hands as stimulus.
 It can be used to send trigger signals via the parallel port each time the video feed is modified.
 Thus far, a Stingray F033C FireWire video camera has been used during the experiments but any FireWire camera should work.

-VidMan has been tested on Ubuntu 14.04 LTS.
+VidMan has been tested on Ubuntu 16.04 LTS.
 Some problems with vsync were encountered on Ubuntu 12.04 LTS but newer versions should be fine.
 It requires a graphics card with OpenGL support.
 Some older Nvidia drivers caused the software to sometimes hang while using vsync but this problem should be